Seven out of 10 mothers say the financial security of their offspring is a top priority, yet many have no backup plan if the worst were to happen.

 Consumers who judge the freshness of their food using the "sniff test" could be putting themselves in danger, a new survey shows.

-Receptionists and administrative workers are 69 per cent more likely to gain weight while working, according to a new study.
+Receptionists and administrative workers are most at risk of gaining weight while working, according to a new study.

 An estimated 15,000 cancer patients were killed in Britain last year from treatment rather than the disease, Lord Saatchi says.